|

 Bake your cookies for 17-20 minutes, or until the edges begin to look lightly golden.
 Let them cool for 2 minutes in the pan -cookies will be extremely soft when they’re right out of the oven and could break if moved- and then transfer them to a wire rack to cool completely.

-Drizzle your top cookies with melted dark chocolate if desired and let set completely.
+Drizzle your top cookies with melted dark chocolate if desired and let them set completely.
 Turn the remaining cookies flat side up and spoon 1 Tbsp St. Dalfour Orange Marmalade into the center.
-Top with chocolate drizzled cookies and enjoy!
+Top with chocolate-drizzled cookies and enjoy!

 Orange Rosemary Shortbread Cookies